Wuziyi123/SRII/README.md

 >📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...

 ## Pre-trained Models

 You can download pretrained models here:

 - [My pre-trained model](https://drive.google.com/file/d/1iSd466hB69USclAyxuqK07LxzHFe8SCA/view?usp=sharing) trained on CIFAR100.

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.

 ***